-After an EIR, Negative Declaration, or MND is prepared for a project, a supplemental or subsequent EIR is only required when one of the following occurs:
+If a previous EIR, negative declaration, or mitigated negative declaration retain some relevance to a changed project, a supplemental or subsequent EIR, negative declaration, or mitigated negative declaration are required only if one of the following occurs:

-- Substantial changes are proposed in the project that will require major revisions to the prior CEQA document; - Substantial changes occur in circumstances under which the project is being undertaken that will require major revisions to the previous CEQA document; or - New information of substantial importance to the project that was not known and could not have been known when the prior CEQA document was approved becomes available.
+- Substantial changes are proposed in the project that will require major revisions to the prior CEQA document; - Substantial changes occur in circumstances under which the project is being undertaken that will require major revisions to the previous CEQA document due to the involvement of new significant effects or a substantial increase in the severity of previously identified significant effects; or - New information of substantial importance to the project that was not known and could not have been known when the prior CEQA document was approved becomes available that shows any of the following: - o The project will have a significant effect not discussed in the previous EIR or negative declaration; - O Significant effects previously examined will be substantially more severe than show in the previous EIR; - Mitigation measures previously found not to be feasible would in fact be feasible; or - Mitigation measures that are considerably different from those analyzed in the prior EIR would substantially reduce one or more significant effect on the environment.

-Pub.
+14 CCR § 15162; Pub.
 Res.
-Code § 21166; 14 CCR § 15162.
+Code § 21166.